 (Image Source: Pixabay)

-Bisi bele bath is a dish that is said to be originating from the Mysore Palace.
+Bisi bele bath is another Bangalore famous dish that is said to originate from the Mysore Palace.

-It contains spicy rice and lentils with a combination of vegetables, tamarind, and a blend of special spices.
+It contains spicy rice, lentils with a combination of vegetables, tamarind, and a blend of special aromatic spices.

 Bisi Bele Bath is available in almost all south Indian restaurants as it is a popular lunch item that typically gets served with a dollop of ghee on the top.